 Driving under the influence of alcohol or drugs is taken very seriously in Virginia.
-The consequences of being convicted of a DUI are significant.
+The consequences of being convicted of a DUI in Virginia are significant.
 Most people are not aware of the far-reaching effects of a DUI conviction.
 At CowanGates, we want our clients to think twice about driving while impaired.
 Here is a breakdown of what will likely happen if you are arrested for a DUI in Virginia:

 I. Day of the Arrest